OMBUDS SERVICES for FACULTY AND STAFF

 1. Confidentiality – the purpose of the Ombuds office is to create a safe space for faculty and staff to share their concerns, examine issues and identify and consider potential options.
 I’ll hold all communications confidential, which means that I won’t share the name of anyone who speaks with me – in person, via email, phone or video conference – in or outside of the office or share what we discuss unless you give me explicit permission to do so.
 The only exception to this confidentiality is if I feel there is an imminent risk of serious harm in which case I’ll notify an appropriate individual or office.

 2. Independence – the Ombuds office is independent and outside of Wesleyan’s administrative structure.
 As Ombud, I report directly to President Michael Roth, however because confidentiality is so important, the only “reporting” that I’ll do will be in the form of general check-ins to see if the office is being utilized.
-Reporting will not include any identifying information about individuals or issues that have been shared with me.
+Reporting will not include any identifying information about individuals or issues that have been shared with me unless you specifically ask me to share that information.

 3. Neutrality/Impartiality - the Ombud is an impartial third-party whose role is to offer objective assessments of any concerns raised and provide information about what formal processes are available at Wesleyan.
 I have no authority to take action or advocate on anyone’s behalf and I can’t compel anyone or any department to respond.